moorepants/learn-multibody-dynamics/simulation.rst

 Now, we can project the four points :math:`B_o,Q,B_l,B_r` onto the unit vectors of :math:`M` using ``lambdify()`` to get the Cartesian coordinates of each point relative to point :math:`O`.
-I use :external:py:meth:`~sympy.matrices.Matrix.row_join` to stack the matrices together to build a single matrix with all points' coordinates.
+I use :external:py:meth:`~sympy.matrices.common.MatrixCommon.row_join` to stack the matrices together to build a single matrix with all points' coordinates.

 .. jupyter-execute::